patriceckhart/zot/README.md

 sends the current transcript through the model with a structured summarization prompt. the returned summary replaces the transcript as one synthetic user message, with the last few exchanges kept verbatim for continuity. status bar's `ctx N/M (P%)` meter resets. use it when the context meter creeps past ~80%.

+zot also auto-compacts in the background: after any turn that leaves context usage ≥ **85%** of the model's window, the agent kicks off a condense pass on its own. you'll see `condensing history… (esc to cancel)` above the status bar and an `(auto)` tag next to the context percentage; esc aborts it without touching the transcript.

 ### `/lock`

 enforces a sandbox rooted at the cwd shown in the status bar. `read` / `write` / `edit` resolve their target path (including through symlinks) and refuse anything outside the sandbox. `bash` refuses obvious escape patterns: `sudo`, `rm -rf /`, leading `cd /` / `cd ..` / `cd ~`, `chmod -R`, `dd of=/`, etc. status bar shows `· locked · ~/your/cwd` while active.